Culture of Scotland in the High Middle Ages: Literature

-There may be more medieval Scottish Gaelic literature than is often thought.
-Almost all medieval Gaelic literature has survived because it has been allowed to survive in Ireland, not in Scotland.
-The continentalisation of the Scottish monarchy and Anglicisation of the later medieval Scottish elite meant that Gaelic manuscripts would never be preserved in Scotland.
 Thomas Owen Clancy has recently all but proven that the Lebor Bretnach, the so-called "Irish Nennius," was written in Scotland, and probably at the monastery in Abernethy.
 Yet this text survives only from manuscripts preserved in Ireland.
 In fact, almost all pre-fourteenth century literature than can be attributed to Scotland, survives only from Ireland, England or continental Europe.

 There survives a small body of medieval Scottish poetry.
 There seems to have been some patronage of Gaelic poetry by the later Pictish kings.
 In the thirteenth century, Muireadhach Albanach, Irish poet of the O'Dálaigh clan of poets wrote eulogies for the Mormaers of Lennox.
 He founded the MacMhuirich bardic family, a Scottish dynasty of poets.
 Muireadhach may have played a large role introducing the new "reformed" style of poetry which had been developing in Ireland in the twelfth century.
 Muireadhach's friend, Gille Brighde Albanach, was perhaps the most prolifically extant native Scottish poet.
 About 1218, Gille Brighde wrote a poem - Heading for Damietta - on his experiences of the Fifth Crusade.

 In the thirteenth century, French flourished as a literary language, and produced the Roman de Fergus, the earliest piece of non-Celtic vernacular literature to survive from Scotland.
 Moreover, many other stories in the Arthurian Cycle, written in French and preserved only outside Scotland, are thought by some scholars (D.D.R.
 Owen for instance) to have been written in Scotland.

 Latin too was a literary language.
 Famous examples would be the Inchcolm Antiphoner, a Lament for Alan, Lord of Galloway and the Carmen de morte Sumerledi ("Song on the Death of Somerled"), a poem which exults triumphantly the victory of the citizens of Glasgow over Somailre mac Gilla Brigte.
 Additionally, almost all historical writing from this period was also written in Latin.

 There is no extant literature in the English language in this era, although that language would experience a literary take-off in the century after this period.
 There is a little Norse literature from Scandinavian parts, such as the Northern Isles and the Western Isles.
 The famous Orkneyinga Saga however, although it pertains to the Earldom of Orkney, was written in Iceland.
 The Western Isles would be integrated into Scotland during this period, but the Northern Isles were ruled from Norway until the late 15th century.

 Music

 The harp (or clarsach) was an instrument associated with medieval Scottish culture.
 This one, now in the Museum of Scotland, is one of only three surviving medieval Gaelic harps.

-In the Middle Ages, Scotland was renowned for its musical skill.
-Gerald of Wales tells us that: